projecttacoma/deqm-test-server/README.md

 - `submitter` (Identifier): identifier that must match a system and code specified by the Data Recipient
 - `submissionId` (string): ID of the submission, must be unique for the `submitter`
-- `FHIRBaseUrl` (string): base url to be used by the Data Recipient when resolving relative references in the submitted resources
+- `fhirBaseUrl` (string): base url to be used by the Data Recipient when resolving relative references in the submitted resources

 The server supports the following optional parameters: